 With Telogen Effluvium, the trigger event can cause certain hair follicles to prematurely stop growing and enter into the telogen (resting) phase of the hair growth cycle.
 These hairs then stay in the resting phase for about three months, after which time they will shed.
 Often the person experiencing Telogen Effluvium will have recovered from the event before the hairloss occurs, although this may not be the case if the issue was an ongoing concern, as would be the case if thyroid issues were to blame.

-Luckily, Belgravia experts have found that Telogen Effluvium treatment can offer an effective solution to diffusely thinning hair from this temporary condition.
-Whilst, in these cases, the hair will normally grow back on its own, the tailored treatment programmes at Belgravia can help to accelerate this regrowth process and keep the hair in optimal condition.
+Luckily, certain Telogen Effluvium treatment options may offer an effective solution to diffusely thinning hair caused by this temporary condition.
+Whilst, in these cases, the hair will normally grow back on its own, tailored treatment programmes may help to accelerate this regrowth process and keep the hair in optimal condition.

 Telogen Effluvium can lead to further hair loss